-A. Windspeeds for 96 ZIP Codes and sample personal and commercial residential exposure data are provided in the file named "FormVIInput17.xlsx."
+A. Windspeeds for 96 ZIP Codes and sample personal and commercial residential exposure data are provided in the file named "FormVIInput21.xlsx."
 The windspeeds and ZIP Codes represent a hypothetical hurricane track.
-Model the sample personal and commercial residential exposure data provided in the file against these windspeeds at the specified ZIP Codes and provide the damage ratios summarized by windspeed (mph) and construction type.
+Model the sample personal and commercial residential exposure data provided in the file against these windspeeds at the specified ZIP Codes, and provide the building and contents damage ratios and time element loss ratios summarized by windspeed (mph) and construction type.